 The efficiency, completeness and optimality of our solution are discussed below:

 Efficiency – the space and time complexity of this algorithm is generally O(bm), where b is the branching factor and m is the maximum depth of the search tree.
-In the worst case the algorithm will look at all bm nodes and needs to hold them all in memory.
+In the worst case the algorithm will look at all bm nodes and need to hold them all in memory.

 Completeness – greedy search in general is not complete, as it can get caught in loops.
 It may be possible for it to get stuck in loops for this specific problem, however our testing so far has not found any such cases.
 One way to improve this and ensure completeness would be to add a cost of an action/ cost of moves to a given state i.e. A*.
 But as this has worked we did not implement this additional functionality as it did not seem needed.